 Determines if cross-domain (CORS) requests are unrestricted.
 To reduce the possibility of an unknown application accessing a shared portal item, it is recommended that you restrict cross-domain requests to applications hosted only in trusted domains.

 Federated server administrative URL

-Determines if your federated server's administrator URL is reachable by portal and if the SSL certificate used in this URL is trusted.
+Determines if your federated server's administrator URL is reachable by the portal and if the SSL certificate used in this URL is trusted.
 If untrusted or not reachable, many portal functions and operations will fail.

 Federated server services URL

-Determines if your federated server's services URL is reachable by portal and if the SSL certificate used in this URL is trusted.
+Determines if your federated server's services URL is reachable by the portal and if the SSL certificate used in this URL is trusted.
 If untrusted or not reachable, the portal will still function but some portal operations may fail.